 - Form time activities to identify transferrable skills from curriculum to careers.
-34 - Assemblies to introduce the concept of higher education. - Careers education units in Tutor Period on getting to know yourself, identifying skills and qualities.
-3 - All students will have one meaningful encounter with employer through assembly or tutor period.
+34 - Assemblies to introduce the concept of higher education, the world of work and LMI.
+(2) - Careers education units in Tutor Period on getting to know yourself and thinking about how we communicate ourselves to make a good first impression 3 - All students will have a minimum of one meaningful encounter with employer through assembly or tutor period.
 2357 - Target group of students to visit Higher Education provider to raise aspiration.
-357 - Curriculum based visits to work place for example theatre visit and back stage tour. $(4){6}$
+357 - Curriculum based visits to work place for example theatre visit and back stage tour.
+46